AndreMuhamed/Your_first_bot/README.md

 *Step 4: Run the bot.*
 Run your bot by executing the `bot.py` file from the command line or deploying it on a hosting server.
 Once the bot is running, you should see the message "Logged in as..." in the console.

-# Now, your Discord bot should be active on the server and ready to respond to commands and messages!thhhhddddddddddd
+# Now, your Discord bot should be active on the server and ready to respond to commands and messages!